Perihan Topaloğlu: Muratpaşa Bld. SK

+Ardeşen GSK

 Toplaoğlu was transferred to the Rize-based Ardeşen GSK in July 2013.
 She serves as team captain.
 She played in the Women's EHF Challenge Cup (2013–14, 2014–15) and Women's EHF Cup Winners' Cup (2015–16).

-- Görele Bld.
+Görele Bld.
 GSK

 She was the top goal scorer in the 2022–23 Super League for three consecutive seasons, named MVP and the Golden Seven (Altın Yedi) member of the 2022–23 Super League season by the Turkey Handball Federation.
 In May 2023, she left the team.

 International career

 Perihan Topaloğlu (left) attacking Austria in the 2015 World Women's Handball Championship European qualification match.

 In 2005, Topaloğlu was called up to the Turkey women's national handball team.
 She is a permanent member of the national team.

 She played in the 2013 Mediterranean Games, and 2015 World Women's Handball Championship – European qualification matches.